zccmynotebook/note/_posts/eslint/2019-05-11-eslint-config.md

 -c, --config
 3.Project-level configuration:
-  1）.eslintrc.* or package.json file in same directory as linted file 2）Continue searching for .eslintrc and package.json files in ancestor directories (parent has highest precedence, then grandparent, etc.), up to and including the root directory or until a config with "root": true is found.
+  1）.eslintrc.* or package.json file in same directory as linted file 2）Continue searching for .eslintrc and package.json files in ancestor directories (parent has highest precedence,then grandparent, etc.), up to and including the root directory or until a config with "root": true is found.
 4. (1) 到 (3)都没有, fall back to a personal default configuration in ~/.eslintrc.

 ```